defoe-code/CDCS_Text_Mining_Lab/README.md

 You will need to **wait until the job is running before proceding to run defoe queries**.

 You can modify [sparkcluster_driver.slurm](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/sparkcluster_driver.slurm) according to your need.
 For example, for chaning the amount of time, number of nodes, and account.
-The current script configures a **Spark cluster of 324 cores**.
+The current script configures a **Spark cluster of 324 cores** (9 nodes *X* 36 cores per node).

 ```
 #SBATCH --job-name=SPARKCLUSTER